Skip to Content

 Graph of tracking body fat vs scale weight

 As Tim Ferriss notes in a quote from Peter Drucker, “What gets measured gets Managed” I love this quote and live by it.
-I’ve been tracking my weight now for years.
-It’s a habit that I don’t even think of…
+When I was doing slow carb for weight loss, I was very consistent about tracking.

 The red-flag limit is a personal limit you give yourself for how many pounds you are willing to shrug off before you call it carb creep and slap yourself into being strictly compliant again.
 My red-flag limit is 4 pounds.